pydicom/pydicom/doc/tutorials/dataset_basics.rst

 Dataset basics: read, access, modify, write
 ===========================================

-In this tutorial we're going to cover the basics of using pydicom:
+In this tutorial we're going to cover the basics of using *pydicom*:

 * Reading a DICOM dataset from file
 * Viewing and accessing the contents of the dataset
 * Modifying the dataset by adding, changing and deleting elements
 * Writing our modifications back to file

-If you haven't installed pydicom yet, follow the instructions in our :doc:`installation guide</tutorials/installation>`.
+If you haven't installed *pydicom* yet, follow the instructions in our :doc:`installation guide</tutorials/installation>`.

 Getting our example dataset
 ===========================

-In the tutorial we're going to be using a DICOM dataset included with pydicom:
+In the tutorial we're going to be using a DICOM dataset included with *pydicom*: :gh:`CT_small.dcm
-:gh:`CT_small.dcm<pydicom/blob/master/pydicom/data/test_files/CT_small.dcm>`.
+<pydicom/blob/master/pydicom/data/test_files/CT_small.dcm>`.
 Starting with pydicom v1.4 you can get the path to the file by using the :func:`~pydicom.data.get_testdata_file` function to return the path as a :class:`str` (your path may vary)::